alekhya538/todoListWebApp/README.md

 =============
 1. Import the supplied maven project to eclipse (todolist-springboot/)
 2. Right Click on SpringBootFullstackApplication.java and Run As – Java Application
 3. Open a browser and navigate to “http://localhost:8080/tasks.
-Check whether rest API is working
+Check whether rest API is working.
+A JSON object will be returned if working correctly.

 Frontend setup:
 ==============